Not as much a movie as an experience, 2001: A Space Odyssey is nevertheless a supreme achievement.

 At the dawn of history, prehistoric hominids rise one morning and discover a jet black monolith.
 Soon after, they first use tools.
 Jumping forward millions of years, humans discover yet another monolith buried on the moon.
 Soon after, they venture to Jupiter.

+Influential?
+That doesn’t even begin to cover it.
+2001: A Space Odyssey changed not only cinema but also perceptions of what cinema can be.
 The story is told almost exclusively through its visuals, with dialog only sprinkled in.
-To say that it’s influential is to do it a disservice as it changed not only cinema but also perceptions of what cinema is capable of.
-Granted, it can be confusing, and at times (dare we say it) a dull voyage.
+Granted, this can make for a confusing and, dare we say it, dull voyage.
 But all in all, this is a masterfully made Gordian knot that is well worth untangling.

 Directed by Stanley Kubrick.